 According to Atlassian, Access is “…your enterprise-wide subscription for enhanced security and centralized administration that works across every Atlassian cloud product used at your organization including Jira Software, Jira Service Management, Confluence, Bitbucket, Trello, and Statuspage.”

 To us, Atlassian Access is the bottom line security requirement for operating enhanced security and user management within Atlassian Cloud products.
 Atlassian Access is a necessity if your organization would like to set up SSO or user and group provisioning with Atlassian Cloud products.

 When thinking about Atlassian products, think about user Identity Management and the level of security you require for your business.
 Simply stated, Atlassian access is what allows you to enable a scaled administrative and security framework for your users.

-For enterprise or large business customers, this product is essential for integration into existing SSO like Okta, or into Azure Active Directory.
-You are going to want this tool to protect your Atlassian tools and data under a strong user identity.
+For enterprise or large business customers, this product is essential for integration into existing SSO like Okta or Azure Active Directory.
+Trust us, you’ll want this tool to protect your Atlassian tools and data under a strong user identity.